astindev/dotfiles/README.md

 # `⚙️` Dotfiles
 My configuration that I do in Linux distros
+The desktop environment settings are inside the `kde-plasma` or `gnome` folder in this repo, imagine these folders as your `/home/user/`.

 # `🖥️` Kde Plasma
-The configs are inside the `kde-plasma` folder on this repo, imagine this folder as your `/home/user/`

 You can refer to the Kde config files in this repo: [See repo](https://github.com/shalva97/kde-configuration-files)
 ## Top Panel